rohitjoshi333/MovieHeram-Full-Program/README.md

 # 🎬 MovieHeram
 MovieHeram is a Java-based mini streaming web application that provides users with an intuitive platform to browse, watch, and manage movies and animations.
-Built with Java Servlets, JSP, MySQL/MongoDB, and modern frontend technologies, MovieHeram delivers a lightweight yet dynamic streaming experience with user authentication, admin controls, & rich media management features.
+Built with Java Servlets, JSP, MySQL/MongoDB, and modern frontend technologies, MovieHeram delivers a lightweight yet dynamic streaming experience with user authentication, admin controls, and rich media management features.

 🧰 Tech Stack
 Java (JDK 11+)